 Distilled water is slightly acidic because carbon dioxide from the atmosphere is dissolved into the water, resulting in a very dilute solution of carbonic acid.
 However, this miniscule amount of acidity is easily dealt with by your digestive system and will not affect any bodily functions.
 For a full article about acidity and distilled water, read this: https://www.megahome-distillers.co.uk/blog/distilled-water-acidity

 Distilled water can take up to 7-10 days to adjust to.
 A good way to think about it is what you are actually tasting is a bit like a negative of the tap water you used to drink.
 Most people find it tastes sweet and clean and are used to it within 2-3 days.
 If you have problems, try refrigerating it, add a slice of lemon or try a mineral supplement like Formula 56.

 Does the water touch any plastic or aluminium?

-All Megahome Water Distillers use a stainless steel tube in the condenser head and, in the glass bottle version, the carbon filter housing is lined with glass.
+All Megahome Water Distillers use a stainless steel tube in the condenser head and, in the glass bottle version, the carbon filter housing is lined with ceramic.

 Can you use the water distiller for alcohol or vice versa?